Fraud Prevention & Security

 Graphic representing fraud security

-In-Person Fraud Education Workshops
+Fraud Education Workshops

 You’re invited to join Greater Nevada Credit Union for an engaging workshop focused on staying one step ahead of today’s increasingly sophisticated (and costly) fraud scams.
+You’ll walk away with practical tips to protect yourself and your loved ones, including:

-They are free for anyone to attend (GNCU membership is not required), because the more informed our community is, the harder it is for fraud to succeed.
+They’re free for anyone to attend (GNCU membership is not required), because the more informed our community is, the harder it is for fraud to succeed.
 Find a session that works for you and RSVP, your future self will thank you.

 Carson City Workshop